Brickson/buildfile/README.md

 |-- |-- your-project-build-name

 ## Install
-Move the files into the root of your project.
+Simply place the files into the root of your project.
 If necessary, add your dependencies to the package.json file.

 ## Config
-To start using the script, you need to update variables in the config.json.
+To start using the script, you need to update the uutput variable in the config.json:

+'"output": {
+    "styleguide": "build/styleguide",
+    "brickson": "build/www",
+    "teemr": "build/teemr"
+  },'